Information-Theoretic Foundations for Machine Learning: Learning from iid Data

-where $P = (L-2)N^2 + N + dN$ denotes the total parameter count of the network. \item {\bf (Dirichlet process estimation error upper bound)} For all input dimensions $d$, scale parameters $K$, each $\in \Z_{++}$, if for all $t$, $(X_t,Y_{t+1})$ are generated according to the Dirichlet neural network process, then for all $T$,
+where $P = (L-2)N^2 + N + dN$ denotes the total parameter count of the network. \item {\bf (infinite-width MLP error upper bound)} For all input dimensions $d$, scale parameters $K$, if for all $t$, $(X_t,Y_{t+1})$ are generated according to the infinite-width MLP process, then for all $T$,

 \end{itemize} \end{summary}